marcopaglio/BookingApp/README.md

 - From the printed list, find out the Docker virtual bridge (let's call it `<DOCKER_NET>`) which all the containers are connected to.
 As default it is `docker0`.
 - Run `xhost +local:<DOCKER_NET>` e.g: `xhost +local:docker0`.

-Now Docker can use the X server.
+Now Docker containers can use the X server.

-> Attention :exclamation:: Disabling access control is not a secure choice and you should rely on an authentication method, like *xauth*.
+> :warning: **Attention**: Disabling access control is not a secure choice and you should rely on an authentication method, like *xauth*.
 For this reason, when you finish with Docker, it is highly recommanded to remove its access to the X display server by running `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`.

-### Windows
+#### Windows

-Windows has not a default X server environment, but it can use the one provided by the *Windows Subsystem for Linux GUI*. **WSLg** is necessary to run Docker in Linux containers and is compatible with Windows 10 (Build 19041 or later) and 11.<br>
+Windows has not a default X server environment, but it can use the one provided by *Windows Subsystem for Linux GUI*. **WSL** is necessary to run Docker in Linux containers and is compatible with Windows 10 (Build 19041 or later) and 11.<br>

 To use WSLg, just install the last version of WSL from the [Microsoft Store](https://aka.ms/wslstorepage) or update it if a previous version is already installed through `wsl --update`.

-> N.B: If Docker was open you may need to restart it after WSL update.
+> :alarm_clock: **N.B**: If Docker is open you may need to restart it after WSL update.

 Once done, Docker can already use the X display server without any changes to access control.
 However, if you run the BookingApp application through Docker, you need to override some configurations by adding `-f docker-compose-wslg.yml` in the Docker Compose command, just before `up`.